Religion and Jewish Studies: Career Potential

 Religion and Jewish Studies students have worked with the British Broadcasting Corporation and NBC; the Microcredit Summit Program; Keogh, Burkhart and Vetter law firm; the Institute for Southern Jewish Life; the International Youth Foundation in Washington DC; Teach for America; the Pittsburgh Area Jewish Committee; Temple Beth Emet in Florida; the Joyful Heart Foundation in New York City (a nonprofit working against domestic violence); and The Lighthouse Institute in Chicago, a nonprofit specializing in research on addiction and related penal system and public health issues).

-Among 2014-2015 Hofstra graduates who majored in the social sciences, 98% of the respondents report that within one year of graduation they were employed or attending/planning to attend graduate school.
-Among those Hofstra graduates who majored in the social sciences and who reported salary, the average annual self-reported salary was $40,932.
+Among 2015-2016 Hofstra graduates who majored in religion and Jewish Studies, 67% of survey respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.
+Among those Hofstra graduates who majored in the social sciences and who reported salary, the median annual self-reported salary was $47,000.

 All data must meet a test of data integrity.
-The average salary and outcomes data reported for Hofstra graduates is determined by the level at which data may be deemed reliable (University wide, school, division or department).
-To see the alumni outcome reports in its entirety, and all available data, go to the institutional research page.
+The average salary reported is determined by the level at which data may be deemed reliable (University-wide, school, division or department).